-- the significance of the resource at a local and regional scale: - depth to water level and seasonal changes in levels; - groundwater flow directions (defined from water level contours); - interaction with surface water; - possible sources of recharge; and - · vulnerability to pollution.
+- depth to water level and seasonal changes in levels;

+- groundwater flow directions (defined from water level contours);

+- interaction with surface water;

+- interaction with sea/salt water;

+- possible sources of recharge; and

+- vulnerability to pollution.

 The data obtained from the groundwater survey should be sufficient to enable specification of the major ionic species present in the groundwater, pH, electrical conductivity and total dissolved solids.

 Describe the environmental values of the underground waters of the affected area in terms of: